 I’m not sure who gets access to these rooms.
 Certainly not someone on an award ticket.
 LOL.

 When I arrived one of the rooms was being used by someone flying to Munich.
 I’m really good at recognizing people, but didn’t recognize the folks in that room.
 (They had come out to get food and use the facilities.)
 Which you would think, if they have a special VIP room, all they should have to do is to ring a bell and the food brought to them.

 Star Alliance Lounge First Class Menu

-For brunch your options are: Lox Flatbread, Omelette, or a Quinoa and Grapefruit Salad.
-I’m not really an omelette girl so I ordered eggs.
+For brunch, your options are Lox Flatbread, Omelette, or a Quinoa and Grapefruit Salad.
+I’m not really an omelet girl so I ordered eggs.
 Or so I thought I did…

 Apparently, the omelettes are made from an egg mix versus freshly cracked eggs.
 It was dry and lacked flavor. 🙁

 You can eat at your seat.
 Or sit at one of the four, two-top tables in the dining area.